Concussion with No Loss of Consciousness can Still Leave Permanent Brain Injury

 An ongoing misconception about brain injury is that loss of consciousness is necessary for the brain to be injured.
-Serious researchers have discounted this theory for decades, and as we enter the next millennium, there is really no room left for debate on this issue.
+Serious researchers have discounted the theory of concussion with no loss of consciousness for decades, and as we enter the next millennium, there is really no room left for debate on this issue.
 Neuropscyhological Assessment, 3rd, by Murial Lezak, has a comprehensive treatment of this subject beginning at page 178:

 When the confusion and disorientation resolve within hours or days, the condition is usually considered a mild head injury (see pp. 182-185) although even seemingly mild injuries can have serious neurobehavioral consequences (Gronwall, 1989a) including seizure like symptoms frequently accompanied by chronic cognitive deficits (Verduyn et. al., 1992).
 The neuropsychological sequelae of concussion without loss of consciousness do not differ in severity from those occurring when there is a brief comatose period ( Leininger, Grambling et al, 1990, Nemeth, 1991) (emphasis added) .
 In recommending that concussion be defined as “an acceleration/deceleration injury to the head” which is typically but not necessarily accompanied by amnesia, Rutherford (1989) has attempted to extend this diagnosis to the many cases of minor head injury in which behavioral sequelae are consistent with this type of damage, but loss of consciousness in questionable.©Oxford, 1995.
 For information on purchasing such book, click here.